MECA482-ReactionWheel/InertiaWheel/README.md

   Figure 1: Functional viewpoint for the inertia wheel pendulum.
 </p>

-The purpose of this project is to design, build and test a system that meets the desired functional requirements.
+The given functional viepoint serves to give the reader a very top-level vizualization of the system.
+However, it is unclear as to how this system will acheive the desired functionality.
+In response, a logical functional viewpoint was created to serve as a reference for how components within the system physically interact with onae The purpose of this project is to design, build and test a system that meets the desired functional requirements.
 The following report serves as documentation as to how the final solution wat acheived by the team.

 **2. Resources**